-Guidance for gaining building consent if your project includes: a single stand-alone dwelling; an accessory building such as a garage, car port, gazebo or shed; a deck or retaining wall.
+Guidance for obtaining a building consent if your project includes a single stand-alone dwelling or an accessory building such as a garage, carport, gazebo, shed, deck or retaining wall.

-Even if it is exempt, all work must be carried out in accordance with the building code and other relevant legislation.
+Even if it is exempt, all building work must comply with the building code and be carried out in accordance with other relevant legislation.

-Sometimes you may not need a building consent but may be required to get a resource consent.
+Sometimes you may not need building consent but still require resource consent.